Gorge Food Trails

 • Wheat harvest: July – August

-The working farms along this trail provide some of the most unique and engaging experiences.
+The working farms in the Gorge provide some of the most unique and engaging experiences.
 We ask that you respect the invitation to enter each property and be cautious around farm animals and equipment.
 Children must be supervised at all times and you should be prepared to follow all site-specific rules.
 For your safety and comfort, be prepared with appropriate footwear, sun protection and water.

-If you want to make your experience of the East Gorge Food Trail a car-free adventure, visit columbiagorgecarfree.com.
+If you want to make your experience of the food trails a car-free adventure, visit columbiagorgecarfree.com.

 Interested in a guided farm, orchard and beverage tour?
 Many of the following operators offer tours to select trail stops and can build custom itineraries: